 How to Apply

-- Official college or university transcript(s) from any institution(s) where academic credit has been granted
+- Official High School Transcripts from all schools where credit has been granted.

-- A résumé of extracurricular activities, volunteerism, leadership, and work experience is encouraged.
+- Résumé of extracurricular activities, leadership, and work experience is encouraged.
 Please include dates/class years for all items.

 Hillsdale, MI 49242

 Early Decision: Apply by November 1